dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Login to your AWS account and navigate to IAM
 ![](./images/preparation/awsconfigure.png)

+Once you have your IAM user and role we need a couple of things
+1. Your AWS Access Key ID.
+It should look something like `AKIAIOSFODNN7EXAMPLE`
+2. Your AWS Secret key.
+It should look something like `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`
+3. Your AWS region.
+It should look something like `eu-west-1`

 **Dynatrace**

 You will need to have provisioned your dynatrace managed cluster.
 For installation instructions please follow the [documentation](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-managed/installation/set-up-a-cluster/)

 Once you have have your cluster provisioned we need a couple of things
 1. Your dynatrace managed URL.
-That should look something like `https://xxxxxx.dynatrace-managed.com`
+It should look something like `https://xxxxxx.dynatrace-managed.com`
 2. Cluster API token.
 Inside CMC go to Settings -> API tokens -> Cluster tokens and select Generate token.
 Grant it the scope of Service Provider API

 ![](./images/preparation/clusterapi.png)